 Motivation vs. Dedication | Where Should Your Focus Be?

 What do you consider is the driving force behind reaching your goals?
 What is the one thing that will get you to where you want to be?
 Many people look to motivation to push them toward their destination.
 But what happens when that motivation wears off?
-How can you stay committed on those days you just don’t feel like it?
+How can you stay committed on those days you just don’t feel like putting in hard work?

 Motivation will only get you so far, and when it reaches its end, something else needs to be there to keep the kettle boiling.
 Dedication is an integral part of the equation for success that is often overlooked.

-Let’s talk about motivation versus dedication, and learn which you need to reach your goals.
+Let’s talk about motivation vs dedication, and learn which you need to reach your goals.

 The Difference Between Motivation and Dedication

 If you think about it, anyone can be motivated to do something.
-Say you are searching through Instagram and you come across one of your favorite fitness influencers.
+Say you are searching through Instagram and you come across one of your favorite fitness influencers or Gloveworx coaches.
 You might feel inspired and motivated to start working out and getting the body of your dreams.
 However, does that mean you hit the gym tomorrow and start working toward that goal?
 Not necessarily.

 Once you move beyond the initial phase of motivation and commit to taking action, that’s where dedication comes in.

 When considering motivation vs dedication, contenders need to understand the different types of motivation that impacts their decisions: intrinsic motivation and extrinsic motivation.
 Intrinsic motivation is something inside of yourself that motivates you.
 Extrinsic motivation is something external that you perceive as a reward.